pmp-library/pmp-library/docs/codingstyle.md

 documentation.
 All public types and interfaces should be properly documented.
 This usually includes a short abstract not longer than a sentence as well as a more detailed discussion of what the function does.
 We use `//!` for doxygen comments.
-The following is an example what a fully documentation comment could look like:
+The following is an example what a full documentation comment could look like:

 \verbatim